jsohlendorff/continuous_time_LTMLE/article.typ

 //@lok2008 similarly employed a martingale approach but focused on structural nested models to estimate a different type of causal parameter—specifically,
 //a conditional causal effect.
 However, such estimands may be more challenging to interpret than marginal causal effects.

-In Section @section:setting,
+In @section:setting,
 we introduce the setting and notation used throughout the paper.
-In Section @section:estimand, we present the estimand of interest and provide the iterative representation of the target parameter.
+In @section:estimand, we present the estimand of interest and provide the iterative representation of the target parameter.
-In Section @section:censoring, we introduce right-censoring, discuss the implications for inference, and present the algorithm for estimation.
+In @section:censoring, we introduce right-censoring, discuss the implications for inference, and present the algorithm for estimation.
-In Section @section:eif, we use the Gateaux derivative to find the efficient influence function and present the debiased ICE-IPCW estimator.
+In @section:eif, we use the Gateaux derivative to find the efficient influence function and present the debiased ICE-IPCW estimator.
-In Section @section:simulation we present the results of a simulation study and in Section @section:dataapplication we apply the method to electronic health records data from the Danish registers, emulating a diabetes trial.
+In @section:simulation we present the results of a simulation study and in  @section:dataapplication we apply the method to electronic health records data from the Danish registers, emulating a diabetes trial.

 //A key challenge shared by these approaches is the need to model intensity functions,